kalekdev/uni/semester-1/lineare-algebra/notes.typ

 === Symmetric Positive-Definite Matrices
 These are symmetric matrices which have *only strictly-positive* (non-zero) eigenvalues and therefore only strictly positive pivots (and therefore full-rank; invertible).

-Therefore the total determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only rely on the total determinant, may have two negative eigenvalues).
+Therefore the determinant (product of eigenvalues / pivots), as well as all determinants of "sub" matrices with $n-k$ dimensions are also positive (we can't only rely on the "total" determinant, it may have two negative eigenvalues).

 Another way of checking this is ensuring the dot product of all vectors before and after the transformation is $>= 0$:
 $